Frequently Asked Questions (FAQs)

 6. When is the deadline for applications?

-The deadline for completing all application materials is December 15.
+The deadline for submitting all application materials is December 15.

 7. When is the best time to schedule a visit to Meharry?

-Meharry offers tours of the medical campus year-round for groups and individuals.
+Meharry offers tours year-round for groups and individuals.
 Campus tours for individuals or groups of fewer than five (5) people can schedule tours only on Fridays at 10:00 a.m. or 3:00 p.m.
 Candidates may call 615.327.6223 to schedule a tour.

 8. Do I have to complete all required coursework or have a bachelor's degree before